HenrikBechmann/react-super-simple-scroller/README.md

 // create a container for the scroller with appropriate style context
 // the Scroller viewport (outer div) uses position:'absolute', inset:0
-// the viewport container cannot be 0 width or height (re: cellsPerBand calc)
-// - use minWidth and minHeight for the container if necessary. const containerStyles = {
+const containerStyles = {
   border: '1px solid gray',
   position:'relative',